emilyp96/Power-BI-Portfolio/README.md

 **Power BI Portfolio**

+Welcome to my Power BI Porfolio.

+Power BI is the perfect tool for me because it seamlessly blends my passion for data with my creative side.
+I enjoy transforming complex, raw data into clear, interactive visuals that not only tell a story but also empower businesses to make informed, data-driven decisions.
+The ability to combine advanced DAX measures, efficient ETL processes, and thoughtful design in one platform is what makes Power BI so exciting to me.

-In the report below, I used the freely available data in the Microsoft Northwinds Database to transform the data into a digestible format that would allow for better business decisions and improved operations.
+**1.** In the report below, I used the freely available data in the Microsoft Northwinds Database to transform the data into a digestible format that would allow for better business decisions and improved operations.

 **Key Questions Answered:**